tomliptrot/tomliptrot.github.io/_posts/newsletter/full_issues/issue_13.md

 ## 2. Frantic man live codes a neural network library

-Joel Grus live codes a neural network library in Python.
+A video of Joel Grus creating a neural network library from scratch in Python.

 Grus is a data scientist and presenter of the Adverserail learning podcast.
 In this YouTube video he builds a neural network library from scratch.
 It's really useful to see this - both for coding tips and understanding how neural networks work.
 He builds a basic library, including all of the key elements of a neural network, and then uses it to solve some simple problems.